STA601-F21/Course-Website/content/resources.md

 ### Interesting Articles

-These are articles I find interesting either as supplementary readings for topics covered in class, or as good sources that cover concepts I think you should know, but which we may not have time to cover.
+I will add articles I find interesting below.
+These are articles I find useful as supplementary readings for topics covered in class, or as good sources that cover concepts I think you should know, but which we may not have time to cover.
 I strongly suggest you find time to (at the very least) take a "quick peek" at each article.

-1.
-2.